mertbag96/fast-fingers/README.md

 # Fast Fingers
-Fast Fingers is a fun little app where you can see how fast your fingers are.
+Fast Fingers is a fun app where you can see how fast your fingers are at typing.

-I prepared this little app in order to get familiar with Vue.js and Tailwindcss.
+I prepared this app in order to get familiar with Vue.js and Tailwindcss.
 I must tell that I very much enjoyed using Tailwindcss after a year with Bootstrap.

 - Vue.js
 - Tailwindcss